 Medicinal Uses of Lady's Mantle

 Lady's mantle was a popular tonic in the Middle Ages for PMS and excessive menstruation.
-Preparation was as follows: 1 ounce of the leaves to 1 pint of boiling water, thus making an herbal tea.
+Preparation was as follows: one ounce of the leaves to one pint of boiling water, thus making an herbal tea.
 It is also rumored to help ease the transition into menopause.